Activated charcoal is a popular topic these days. It’s hard to be on social media and not see someone using it for teeth whitening purposes.

 Here’s a basic chemistry lesson on activated charcoal.

 Activated charcoal has a negative electrical charge, which attracts positively charged molecules.
-Toxins and gases have a positive charge, causing them to be absorbed by the charcoal.
+Toxins and gases have a positive charge, causing them to be adsorbed by the charcoal.

 You’ve probably heard of nasty free radicals and the damage they can cause in your body.
 Yep.
 Charcoal traps those too.